Romea/romea-core-rtls-transceiver/README.md

 ## **Authors**

-The Romea Core IMU library was developed by **Jean Laneurit** in the context of various research projects carried out at INRAE.
+The Romea Core RTLS Transceiver library was developed by **Jean Laneurit** in the context of various research projects carried out at INRAE.

 ## **Contact**

-If you have any questions or comments about Romea Core RTLS Library library, please contact **[Jean Laneurit](mailto:jean.laneurit@inrae.fr)**
+If you have any questions or comments about Romea Core RTLS Transceiver library, please contact **[Jean Laneurit](mailto:jean.laneurit@inrae.fr)**